ducttapedev/dragon-armor/README.md

 3. If your input and output computers are different, the input computer should focus the `arduino/run.bat` so that it can capture all dictation.
 Note that if this process is not focused, dictation won't work but commands still will

 ## Resilience
-- If `arduino/run.bat` says that it has lost interprocess communication, it will try to automatically reconnect.
-Sometimes you have to send dictation and commands for it to realize it has been disconnected.
+- If `arduino/run.bat` says that it has lost interprocess communication, such as when you restart Dragon, it will print "Disconnected, relistening for interprocess connection" and try to automatically reconnect.
+On success, it will print "Interprocess reconnected!"
+Sometimes you have to send commands for it to realize it has been disconnected.
 If this still doesn't work, close and relaunch `arduino/run.bat`
 - If `arduino/run.bat` says that it has lost connection to the Arduino, close and relaunch `arduino/run.bat`
 - If there are still issues, close both `arduino/run.bat` and Dragon and relaunch everything (follow the instructions in the "Run" section)